harimpark7/Harim-CV-Portfolio/README.md

 # Harim-CV-Portfolio
 This is my CV / Personal Portfolio.
-A live document.
+You will find my full CV with linked projects and algorithms from various languages.